Updated: Sep 8

 There is such a thing as spending too much on advertising, but you can spend too little as well.
 After nearly three decades of being in business and having measured what works and what does not in my niche space, it isn't arrogance to state that we have a handle on what it takes to scale a company in our space.
 The haters have no idea about that nor do they care.
 The specific numbers and activities we engage in are our proprietary information.
 Suffice it to say, that in the timespan of my career I've spent millions of dollars on advertising, in every form imaginable, all the while tracking results to gather data.
 Experience is the thing that informs the Happy Window Cleaning Franchise.

-That said, I don't mind sharing some general factors that might actually help someone whose going it alone, just starting out, or is just stuck at a certain level.
+That said, I don't mind sharing some general factors that might actually help someone who's going it alone, just starting out, or is just stuck at a certain level.
 Here is what you must consider when choosing the mediums for advertising.
+One must consider the staffing pool, and how many projects your team can manage in a day.
+Promotions must be launched in a timely manner consistent with known cycles, i.e., the beginning, ending, and duration of your highest earning seasons.
+Look for constraints and optimize all of your systems, with standardized operating procedures.
 The key is understanding what works and then what proportion of the budget to spend on each item.
-One must consider staffing, and how many projects your team can manage in a day.
-Promotions must be launched in a timely manner consistent with known cycles, i.e., the beginning, ending and duration of your highest earning seasons.
-Every industry has normal peaks and valleys.
-Of course you must learn who your ideal prospect is.
-Your advertising budget must fit into the price point for your value propositions' which is largely determined by the market that you are in and the level of service that you are able to provide.
-In some ways this also changes as you grow and have larger overhead responsibilities.